 #5.
 Broken Bake Element

-Electric ovens have a bake element at its base that is the primary source of heat.
+Electric ovens have a bake element at their base that is the primary source of heat.
 This metal coil contains wires that heat the coil when they receive an electrical current.
 When the bake element functions properly, it should have a uniform red glow and produce a steady, even heat.
 If it breaks, you’ll notice your Wolf oven not heating properly, as only the broil element at the top is providing heat.

 Here are other signs of a broken bake element that require a professional replacement: